 Key Changes for RWA and HOTD Customers

-In July 2013, customers of GSA Reimbursable Work Authorizations (RWA), and customers in Washington, D.C., receiving steam and chilled water through the Heating Operation and Transmission District (HOTD) began accessing bills and statements electronically via GSA’s Vendor and Customer Self Service (VCSS) website.
+In July 2013, customers of GSA Reimbursable Work Authorizations (RWA), and customers in Washington, D.C., receiving steam and chilled water through the Heating Operation and Transmission District (HOTD) began accessing bills and statements electronically via GSA’s Vendor and Customer Self Service (VCSS) website at vcss.gsa.gov.

-RWA and HOTD customers will experience a number of changes now that VCSS has replaced BillView and paper bills.
-Customers will access bills, statements and billing data via the VCSS website, and see their data in a new standardized bill and statement format online.
-GSA will also change the way it populates data fields in the Treasury’s Intergovernmental Payment and Collections (IPAC) system.
+RWA and HOTD customers access bills, statements and billing data via the VCSS website, and see their data in a new standardized bill and statement format online.
+GSA changed the way it populates RWA and HOTD data fields in the Treasury’s Intergovernmental Payment and Collections (IPAC) system.